-The Seder
+The Seders

-The central event of Passover, Saturday April 16th, is the Seder at the conclusion of Shabbat.
+The central event of Passover, Monday April 22, and Tuesday April 23rd is the Seder.
 The complete Seder setting should include the following:

 The Seder Plate

 ROASTED SHANK BONE (Z'roa): to commemorate the Paschal sacrifice which our ancestors brought to the Temple on Pesah in ancient times.